olumuyiwa-agboola/EnumVsStringRequestParameterDemo/README.md

 as the underlying type and the default value for that is `0`) and since my enum no longer recognizes `0` as a valid value, my FluentValidation rule works.

-In comparison with what I did for `IdentifierType` which is a string but has a validation rule that allows only one of `USERID`, `EMAILADDESS` and `PHONNUMBER`.
-I think the main disadvantage here is in writing comparisons: I don't know, but I like
+Comparing this with what I did for `IdentifierType` which is a string but has a validation rule that allows only one of `USERID`, `EMAILADDESS` and `PHONNUMBER`.
+I think I like the use of enums more.
+I think the main disadvantage here is in writing comparisons: I don't know, but I just like
 ```csharp
 if (deliveryMode == DeliveryMode.Sms)
 {